 Before you dive into this article to learn how to make a relationship work and last, be sure that you’re with the right partner.
 It’s not uncommon that we choose partners who mirror our inner wounding and resemble one of our parents or both.
 If we get married before doing some inner work and knowing who we are, we likely end up with someone who is our teacher but not the equal partner we had dreamed about.

-Other people are mirrors of our own beliefs and patterns.
-When we’re unwilling to see own reflection in the other person, the relationship becomes painful.
+Other people are mirrors of our beliefs about yourself.
+When we’re unwilling to see our own reflection in the other person, any relationship becomes painful.
 To make a relationship work, above all, you need to work on yourself.

-Sure enough, you also need to be crystal clear on what kind of person you want to be with and set your standards.
+You also need to be crystal clear on what kind of person you want to be with and set your standards.
 Once you’ve met someone you love (and who meets your standards and values), then it’s mostly an inside job.
-Just like anything else in life.
+Like anything else in life.